MCFP Fire Awareness Training Course Overview

 4. Fire Training Course – Portable Fire Extinguisher Theory

-5. Fire Training Course Portable Fire Extinguisher, Practical Demonstration
+5. Fire Training Course – Portable Fire Extinguisher Practical Demonstration

-6. Legislation and personal responsibilities
+6. Legislation and Personal Responsibilities

-7. Role of the Fire Warden – Supported with DVD film
+7. Role of the Fire Warden

-Fire Training Warden Roles
+Fire Training – Warden Roles

 The roles the fire warden is likely to be required to undertake include:

-Checks to ensure that fire safety equipment in the area has been tested as required and is present and not obscured or otherwise compromised
+- Checks to ensure that fire safety equipment in the area has been tested as required and is present and not obscured or otherwise compromised.

-Undertaking the inductions of new persons
+- Undertaking the fire safety inductions of new persons.

-Feeding back to the responsible person any defects in the fire safety procedures in the area
+- Feeding back to the responsible person any defects in the fire safety procedures in the area.

 Fire Marshal Training

-Summoning the emergency services
+- Summoning the emergency services.

-Ensuring that the emergency vehicles are met and suitably directed on arrival
+- Ensuring that the emergency vehicles are met and suitably directed on arrival.

-Accounting for everyone being out of the building (or not)
+- Accounting for everyone being out of the building (or not).

-Taking control of movement or restriction of movement of people and vehicles to ensure safety
+- Taking control of movement or restriction of movement of people and vehicles to ensure safety.

-Ensuring the co-ordination of the business continuity plan (if there is one)
+- Ensuring the coordination of the business continuity plan (if there is one).

 Practical Use of Fire Extinguishers Course

-Therefore, current practice is to ensure that there is someone that can assess the danger and decide whether to use the extinguisher or not and if so, how to use the correct one properly.
+Therefore, current practice is to ensure that there is someone who can assess the danger and decide whether or not to use the extinguisher and, if so, how to use the correct one properly.
 If all staff are instructed in the use of fire extinguishers, it may encourage ill-advised utilisation in an inappropriate situation, which could result in litigation or prosecution of the employer.

-On the other hand, not training anyone may be seen as a breach of article 13.
-Therefore, it would be reasonable to provide practical training in the use of fire extinguishers only to those that can be relied upon to make a proper assessment, such as fire wardens, but particularly highlighting the limitations and the need to ensure the persons own safety first.
+On the other hand, not training anyone may be seen as a breach of Article 13.
+Therefore, it would be reasonable to provide practical training in the use of fire extinguishers only to those that can be relied upon to make a proper assessment (such as fire wardens and fire marshals) but particularly highlighting the limitations and the need to ensure the person’s own safety first.